 In this section I explain what software (+ equipment) you need to turn your passion into a career.

 There are many video editing programs.
-I'll show you the three most used - and therefore the biggest in the industry.
-Which of these you use is of course entirely up to you.
+I will show you the three most used - and therefore the biggest in the industry.
+Which one you use is of course entirely up to you.
 I personally use Davinci Resolve.

 Adobe Premiere Pro: An extremely versatile and powerful editing program used by professional editors around the world.
 It offers a wide range of features for video and audio editing, as well as integration with other Adobe products such as After Effects and Photoshop.